Aureliustics/CodeHS-Plus/README.md

 <h1>CodeHS Plus</h1>
 <h3>Adds general utility and quality of life to CodeHS.
-Currently the only features are saving sandbox links to collaborate on CodeHS easier, showing assignment answers in a codeblock or copying to clipboard.
+Currently the only features are saving sandbox links to collaborate on CodeHS easier, showing assignment answers in a codeblock or copying to clipboard, displaying the amount of time you spent in a sandbox.
 The cheat menu is built with stealth in mind.
 There is a self destruct button (press left alt to activate) to destroy cheat menu and codeblock.
 This makes it harder to get caught by teachers.</h3>

 <h1>Installation</h1>
 <ul>